A complete guide to Zendesk automation settings: What you need to know

 Get up and running in minutes

-Unify knowledge beyond the helpdesk
+Unify knowledge within the ecosystem

 Custom actions and full control